 Implementing network segmentation can be complex and fraught with challenges.
 Here are some common issues organizations may face:

-- Complexity: Managing multiple segments can be intricate and time-consuming.
+- Complexity: Managing multiple segments can become overwhelming.

-- Cost: Initial setup and ongoing maintenance can be expensive.
+- Cost: Implementing and maintaining segmentation can be expensive.

-- Integration: Ensuring compatibility with existing systems can be difficult.
+- Integration: Ensuring compatibility with existing systems is challenging.

 Frequently Asked Questions about Network Segmentation